sanj4git/Data_Structures_and_Algorithms/README.md

 ## **License**

-This repository is licensed under the **GNU GENERAL PUBLIC LICENSE**.
-Feel free to use the code, with attribution, for your own projects.
-View the complete license in the [LICENSE](LICENSE) file.
+This repository is licensed under the **GNU General Public License**.
+Feel free to use, modify, and distribute the code for your own projects, with proper attribution.
+For the full license details, refer to the [LICENSE](LICENSE) file.

 ---

 ## **Stay Connected**

+- 💻 **Explore** the repository.
+- 🌟 **Star** the repository if you find it useful.
+- 🍴 **Fork** the repository to contribute.

-💻 Explore. 🌟 Star. 🍴 Fork.
-Let’s build a thriving community of learners and developers!
+Let’s build a thriving community of learners and developers together! 🚀

----